kimh/clojure-by-example/source/index.md

 # Sets

-Sets are unordered collection of values, meaning that the order of values are not guaranteed.
+Sets are unordered collections of values, meaning that the order of values is not guaranteed.

 ## Literal